-As described in the aquatics section it is acceptable for zebrafish (Danio rerio) to be euthanized by rapid chilling (2° to 4°C) until loss of orientation and operculum movements and subsequent holding times in ice-chilled water, specific to finfish size and age.316,461,462 Adult zebrafish should be exposed for a minimum of 10 minutes and fry 4 to 7 days after fertilization (dpf) for at least 20 minutes following loss of operculum movement.
-Rapid chilling (as well as MS 222) has been shown to be an unreliable euthanasia method for embryos < 3 dpf.
-To ensure embryonic lethality these methods should be followed with another agent such as diluted sodium or calcium hypochlorite solution.462 If necessary to ensure death of other life stages, rapid chilling may be followed by either an approved adjunctive euthanasia method or a humane killing method.
+As described in the aquatics section it is acceptable for zebrafish (Danio rerio) to be euthanized by rapid chilling (2° to 4°C) until loss of orientation and cessation of operculur movements.
+Subsequent additional exposure of the fish to chilled water for times specific to fish size and age^{108,110,111} should be used to ensure death.
+Rapid chilling of adult zebrafish resulted in cessation of vital signs (10.6 ± 3.28 seconds) 20 times as fast as in the case of MS 222 overdose (216.3 ± 62 seconds).112 Adult zebrafish should be exposed for a minimum of 10 additional minutes following the loss of opercular movements.
+Zebrafish fry 4 to 14 days after fertilization (dpf) should be exposed for at least 20 additional minutes following loss of opercular movements.113 Rapid chilling (as well as MS 222) has been shown to be an unreliable euthanasia method for embryos < 3 dpf.
+108,112,114 Immersion in diluted sodium or calcium hypochlorite solution is acceptable for embryos up to 7 days of age.115 If necessary to ensure death of other life stages, rapid chilling may be followed by either an approved adjunctive euthanasia method or a humane killing method.
 Until further research is conducted, rapid chilling is acceptable with conditions for other small-bodied tropical and subtropical stenothermic species.

-Amphibian species commonly used in research

-include the African clawed frog (X laevis) and leopard and bull (Rana spp) frogs.
+Amphibian species commonly used in research include the African and Western clawed frog (X laevis, Xenopus tropicalis), leopard and bull (Rana spp) frogs, and axolotls (Ambystoma mexicanum).
 These species are best euthanized via a physical method while fully anesthetized.
+While injection of sodium pentobarbital IV, intracelomically, or in the lymph spaces is an acceptable method of euthanasia of these species, high doses are often required and these agents may have an inconsistent time to loss of consciousness (S7.3.4.1).116

 S3.
-ANIMALS FARMED FOR FOOD AND FIBER
+Animals Farmed for Food and Fiber